Immigration status and benefits for Afghans in the U.S.

 Monthly food assistance

 The Supplemental Nutritional Assistance Program (SNAP) is a government program that helps you pay for food when you do not have enough money.
-A refugee resettlement office can help you apply for this program.
+A community-based organization (NGO) can help you apply for this program.

 You will receive a card that is like a debit card to use at the grocery store.
 The amount of money you receive will depend on what state you are in and how many people are in your family.
 Once you start working the amount may go down or stop.